Reporting Tuberculosis to Public Health

 Inactive TB treatment

 Healthy persons with a positive TST and a normal chest x-ray have a 10% lifetime risk of progressing to active TB (5% within 2 years of infection and 5% the rest of their lifetime).
 Treatment of inactive TB can reduce that lifetime risk of developing active disease to approximately 1%.
 The decision to treat inactive TB is dependent on underlying risk factors that may increase the risk of developing active disease, the age of the client, the presence of medical contraindications, and the risk of drug induced hepatitis.
-The standard treatment for adults with inactive TB is Isoniazid (PDF 74KB) 300mg daily for 9 months.
-Children should be treated with a dose of 10 to 15 mg/kg per day up to a dose of 300 mg, for 9 months.
-For more information on treating inactive TB see Quick Reference - Assessment and treatment of latent Tuberculosis Infection.
-Remember that active TB must be ruled out before beginning treatment of inactive TB.
+The standard and available treatment for adults with inactive TB is Rifampin for 4 months.
+Generally, first line treatment for children is Rifampin for 4 months.
+Isoniazid for 9 months being an acceptable alternative.
+Remember that active TB must be ruled out before initiating treatment of inactive TB.
+For more information on treating inactive TB, see the 8th Edition of the Canadian Tuberculosis Standards.

 The Online TST/IGRA Interpreter is an excellent interactive tool that provides an estimate of a person’s lifetime risk for developing active TB and potential risk for drug-induced hepatitis.